rootwork/salsa-clave/README.md

 * Add custom text to each stage of the unsubscribe process (often a four-page process).
 Salsa does not provide any other mechanism for changing this text.

-* [In development] Customize the hard-coded welcome text that greets supporters when they load the "profile manager" page (often encountered when clicking "update your profile" in an email from Salsa).
+* Customize the hard-coded welcome text that greets supporters when they load the "profile manager" page (often encountered when clicking "update your profile" in an email from Salsa).
 Salsa does not provide any other mechanism for changing this text.

 * [In development] Remove tabs for packages you may not use (like local events) or want supporters to have access to (like all past donations and purchases).